The Mark of Cain (band): 2008–present: Songs of the Third and Fifth

 The Mark of Cain, with Stanier aboard, commenced recording a new album, Songs of the Third and Fifth at Broadcast Studios (Adelaide, Australia) in February 2008, with engineer Evan James.
 Mixing commenced in December 2010 in Melbourne with Forrester Savell.
 In December 2011 its lead single, "Barkhammer", was issued and played on Triple J. A second single, "Heart of Stone", was released in September 2012 and finally the long-awaited album, Songs of the Third and Fifth, appeared on 2 December of that year, through Fuse/Feel Presents, earning favourable reviews. i-94 Bar's the Barman described how "TMOC occupies the space where hardcore, punk and metal collide and makes unique with a lyrical heaviness that makes listening to Black Sabbath a Sunday walk in the park."

 In March 2013 the band toured Australia with Eli Green on drums, sitting in for Stanier who was unable to tour due to his commitments with US band, Tomahawk.
 They completed further tours in 2014 and 2015, with Green on drums.
 Rod Archer, their original vocalist until 1985, died of cancer on 26 February 2016.
 In June 2015 the group had performed a benefit concert for Archer who was then undergoing chemotherapy.

 In July 2019, the band announced a national tour to play Battlesick in its entirety, for its 30th anniversary.
 A similar tour for 2020 marking the 25th anniversary of Ill At Ease was postponed.
 In 2022, The Mark of Cain was admitted into the South Australian Music Hall of Fame.

+The Mark Of Cain in 2023 announced they are a proud addition to the brand new Off The Rails one-day mini-fests in NSW in October and would be joining Amyl & The Sniffers and other bands.
+The band also announced for the first time ever they will be performing their 1995 magnum-opus 'Ill At Ease' live as part of The Eighty-Six Festival at the Croxton Bandroom in Melbourne in October, however due to a severe bike accident with significant injuries to Kim Scott all shows in September and October were cancelled.

+TMOC however performed 'Ill At Ease' live across all states from November 2023 after Kim recovered from his injuries.
+Eli Green yet again tours with the band marking 10 years since joining the band for tour duties.
+The tour coincides with a deluxe remastered vinyl reissue of the 1995 classic for the first time.
+In addition, a companion piece Livid Live '96, the complete thirty-minute set from Brisbane's 1996 Livid Festival, was remixed by Phil McKellar and made available as a stand-alone album on vinyl.
+Both vinyl albums were released on the 4th of November 2023 as a limited release.

+In 2024 the band continues playing the remaining shows of the 'Ill At Ease' live tour in January and headline the 'Nice Day To Go To The Club' festival in South Australia on 24 February.